Chasing Ghosts: When will St. John's revisit past glory?

 Ranking the Carnesecca chasers

-8. Kevin Clark (interim), 4-17 in part of 2002-03 season -- Clark inherited the program when Mike Jarvis was fired six games into the 2002-03 season.
+8. Kevin Clark (interim), 4-17 in part of 2003-04 season -- Clark inherited the program when Mike Jarvis was fired six games into the 2003-04 season.
 Clark didn't win, and also did little to evade the dark cloud that had begun to follow the program.
 The nadir of the Clark era came after a Feb.
-4 loss at Pittsburgh, when six players reportedly broke curfew, visited a strip club, and brought a woman back to the team hotel for sex who was later charged with prostitution, attempted extortion and filing fictitious reports for accusations made about the players.
+4 loss at Pittsburgh, when six players reportedly broke curfew, visited a strip club and brought a woman back to the team hotel for sex.
+She was later charged with prostitution, attempted extortion and filing fictitious reports for accusations made about the players.
 All six players were disciplined for the incident, and the team finished what would become a 6-21 season with only eight players, including four walk-ons.

-7. Mike Dunlap (interim), 11-17 in part of 2011-12 season* -- Dunlap was pressed into service for the majority of the 2011-12 season, as head coach Steve Lavin missed all but four games while he recuperated from prostate cancer.
+7. Mike Dunlap (interim), 11-17 in part of 2011-12 season* -- Dunlap was pressed into service for the majority of the 2011-12 season, as head coach Steve Lavin missed all but four games while he recovered from prostate cancer.
 Despite the efforts of Big East Rookie of the Year and subsequent first-round NBA draft pick Maurice Harkless, St. John's ended the season with just six scholarship players and was not a factor in the Big East race.
-Dunlap was subsequently hired as head coach of the NBA Charlotte Bobcats, and is set to begin his sixth season as the head coach at Loyola Marymount in 2019-20.
+Dunlap was subsequently hired as head coach of the NBA's Charlotte Bobcats, and is set to begin his sixth season as the head coach at Loyola Marymount in 2019-20.

 *All of St. John's results during the 2011-12 season are officially credited to Lavin.

-6. Norm Roberts (2005-10), 81-101 (.445) -- Roberts, a Queens native and longtime assistant under Bill Self, was brought in to stabilize the program following the turbulent end of the Mike Jarvis era.
+6. Norm Roberts (2004-10), 81-101 (.445) -- Roberts, a Queens native and longtime assistant under Bill Self, was brought in to stabilize the program following the turbulent end of the Jarvis era.
 Roberts succeeded on that level, but he simply didn't win enough, with an NIT appearance in his final year standing as the high-water mark of his six-season tenure.
 "Norm has restored integrity to our basketball program," then-AD Chris Monasch said upon Roberts' firing.
 It should be noted that the senior-laden core of the team that returned to the NCAA tournament in 2010-11 under Steve Lavin was recruited and had been developed by Roberts.
 "I was just really happy for those kids," Roberts later reflected.
 "Those kids came to St. John's when it wasn't fashionable and those kids stuck together."

-5. Brian Mahoney (1993-96), 56-58 (.491), 1 NCAA tournament -- Mahoney had been serving as Carnesecca's top assistant when his boss stepped down at the end of the 1991-92 season, and was handed the reins after reported targets like Georgia Tech's Bobby Cremins and Vanderbilt's Eddie Fogler declined interest.
-Mahoney's first team reached the NCAA tournament but things went south from there, as the program finished in the bottom half of a loaded Big East in each of his final three years, and despite the presence of future pros like Felipe Lopez, Zendon Hamilton and Roshown McLeod.
+5. Brian Mahoney (1992-96), 56-58 (.491), 1 NCAA tournament -- Mahoney had been serving as Carnesecca's top assistant when the boss stepped down at the end of the 1991-92 season; Mahoney was handed the reins after reported targets like Georgia Tech's Bobby Cremins and Vanderbilt's Eddie Fogler declined interest.
+Mahoney's first team reached the NCAA tournament but things went south from there, as the program finished in the bottom half of a loaded Big East in each of his final three years, despite the presence of future pros like Felipe Lopez, Zendon Hamilton and Roshown McLeod.
 Mahoney was asked to resign following the 1995-96 season, and subsequently worked in the university's alumni relations office.

-3. Fran Fraschilla (1997-98), 35-24 (.593), 1 NCAA tournament -- The Fran Fraschilla era at St. John's remains a tale of "what might have been."
-Fraschilla, the ultra-successful former coach at Manhattan, had the Johnnies back in the NCAA tournament in his second year after taking over for Brian Mahoney, and successfully recruited top talent including Ron Artest and Erick Barkley to meld with existing stars including Felipe Lopez and Zendon Hamilton.
+3. Fran Fraschilla (1996-98), 35-24 (.593), 1 NCAA tournament -- The Fran Fraschilla era at St. John's remains a tale of "what might have been."
+Fraschilla, the ultra-successful former coach at Manhattan, had the Johnnies back in the NCAA tournament in his second year after taking over for Mahoney, and successfully recruited top talent like Ron Artest and Erick Barkley to meld with existing stars Lopez and Hamilton.

-But a clash with the university administration -- Fraschilla showed interest in a vacancy at Arizona State, angering school president Rev. Donald J. Harrington, who interpreted that interest as attempted contract leverage -- led to Fraschilla's firing.
+But a clash with the university administration led to Fraschilla's firing: Fraschilla showed interest in a vacancy at Arizona State, angering school president Rev. Donald J. Harrington, who interpreted that interest as attempted contract leverage.
 Fraschilla, now a college basketball analyst with ESPN, subsequently served as head coach at New Mexico for three seasons.

 "I wish I had been mature from the standpoint of it was never going to be a good fit for me and I should have recognized that," Fraschilla later said of his tenure at St. John's.
 "I never had a desire to be the head coach at St. John's."

-One season after his departure, a St. John's team largely recruited by Fraschilla reached the Elite Eight under Mike Jarvis, still the team's best showing of the post-Carnesecca era.
+One season after his departure, a St. John's team largely recruited by Fraschilla reached the Elite Eight under Jarvis, still the team's best showing of the post-Carnesecca era.

-2. Steve Lavin (2011-15), 92-72 (.561)*, 2 NCAA tournaments -- Lavin, the former UCLA coach who was hired away from a broadcasting role at ESPN in 2010, continues a theme among St. John's leaders of the post-Carnesecca era: He did some good things, just not consistently.
-The good included Lavin molding Norm Roberts' players into an NCAA tournament team in his first year (can you imagine a new coach convincing a team full of seniors to stay, much less cohere into a winner, in 2019?).
+2. Steve Lavin (2010-15), 92-72 (.561)*, 2 NCAA tournaments -- Lavin, the former UCLA coach who was hired away from a broadcasting role at ESPN in 2010, continues a theme among St. John's leaders of the post-Carnesecca era: He did some good things, just not consistently.
+The good included Lavin molding Roberts' players into an NCAA tournament team in his first year (can you imagine a new coach convincing a team full of seniors to stay, much less cohere into a winner, in 2019?).
 Lavin also guided a team full of "his own players" to the NCAA tournament in 2015.

 The bad included the lack of an NCAA tournament win for a guy who was a second-weekend fixture while at UCLA, and an inability to fully deliver on the "master recruiter" tag that followed Lavin from Westwood.
 (In fairness, some of the recruiting momentum ground to a halt when Lavin was stricken with prostate cancer in 2011, and the coach was forced to spend time away from the program.)
 Ultimately, Lavin's legacy at St. John's appears to be that of a charismatic, well-liked coach who was a credit to the university but could not quite get the program to turn the corner.

 *Record includes 28 games in which Lavin was on medical leave following his recovery from prostate cancer during the 2011-12 season.
 All of St. John's games during the 2011-12 season are officially credited to Lavin.

-1. Mike Jarvis (1999-2003), 110-61 (.643), 3 NCAA tournaments -- The mention of Mike Jarvis is certain to inflame passions among St. John's fans of a certain age.
+1. Mike Jarvis (1998-2003), 110-61 (.643), 3 NCAA tournaments -- The mention of Jarvis is certain to inflame passions among St. John's fans of a certain age.
 The best on-court moment of the post-Carnesecca era still belongs to Jarvis, who led the Johnnies all the way to the 1999 Elite Eight, where they were upended by Ohio State.
 But the Jarvis era ended so badly -- public squabbling between coach and university administration about program resources, off-court incidents involving players and ultimately NCAA penalties due to payments to player Abe Keita that spelled the vacating of 40-plus wins and a postseason ban -- that it washed away any positive sentiment, and then some.

 Jarvis' ouster six games into the 2003-04 campaign was the first in-season firing in Big East history, and the damage from the Jarvis storm would linger for the remainder of the decade.
 Jarvis subsequently spent six seasons as the head coach at Florida Atlantic.

-"Due diligence led us to believe Mike was the right person, and Mike had some great success in the early years, and all of you I'm sure have some insights on why it didn't continue to be that way," school president Rev. Donald J. Harrington said following Jarvis' departure.
+"Due diligence led us to believe Mike was the right person, and Mike had some great success in the early years, and all of you I'm sure have some insights on why it didn't continue to be that way," Rev. Harrington said following Jarvis' departure.

-N/A. Mike Anderson, first season at St. John's -- Less than a month after being fired as head coach at Arkansas, and after what was largely derided by outsiders as an unfocused search, Anderson was hired to succeed Mullin on April 19.
-Anderson brings a record of 369-200 (.649) with nine NCAA tournament appearances in 17 seasons at UAB, Missouri and Arkansas, to Utopia Parkway.
+N/A. Mike Anderson, first season at St. John's -- Less than a month after being fired as head coach at Arkansas, and after what was largely derided by outsiders as an unfocused search by St. John's, Anderson was hired to succeed Mullin on April 19.
+Anderson brings a record of 369-200 (.649) with nine NCAA tournament appearances in 17 seasons at UAB, Missouri and Arkansas to Utopia Parkway.

 Roundtable: How St. John's lost its way

 The thinking goes like this: You have to recruit New York City to succeed at St. John's, and if you recruit New York City, you can win big.
-Let's start here -- in 2019, is either of those things even true?
+Let's start here: In 2019, is either of those things even true?
 Which of the coaches above has best proved, or disproved, that narrative?

 Jeff Borzello, college basketball insider: It's an antiquated idea.
-The biggest thing is that New York City high school basketball isn't what it once was.
-There have certainly been high-level prospects coming out of the city -- Cole Anthony was the best guard in the 2019 class.
+New York City high school basketball isn't what it once was.
+There certainly have been high-level prospects coming out of the city -- Cole Anthony was the best guard in the 2019 class.
 But a number of top prospects, including Anthony, end up leaving the city for high school, whether it's to prep schools in New England or powerhouses like Oak Hill Academy (Virginia).
-So (a) it's not mandatory to recruit New York, and (b) a team filled with players from New York City high schools might not be a national title contender anyway.
+So it's not mandatory to recruit New York, and a team filled with players from New York City high schools might not be a national title contender anyway.
 Talent certainly wasn't the issue with St. John's the past couple of seasons; the program had arguably the most talent in the Big East last season.
 And it had one kid from New York City.
 Granted, it was Shamorie Ponds -- but still, one player.

-Myron Medcalf, senior college basketball writer: Last year, I asked Rawle Alkins, a former New York City prospect who had an offer from St. John's, about this and he said leaving home was appealing (he played at Arizona) and he also said he didn't want to feel pressured to "save" a local team.
+Myron Medcalf, senior college basketball writer: Last year, I asked Rawle Alkins, a former New York City prospect who had an offer from St. John's, about this and he said leaving home was appealing (he played at Arizona).
+He also said he didn't want to feel pressured to "save" a local team.
 Also, to Jeff's point, Alkins played high school ball at Word of God Academy in North Carolina.
 I think NYC, Chicago and Los Angeles are similar in that their best players, in this era, have already traveled the country as teenagers and explored the world outside their vibrant hometowns.
 They don't feel any obligation to stay home.
 So I think the more relevant statement is this: If you think you can win big only by recruiting New York City at St. John's, then you should probably rent a condo rather than purchase a home.
 You probably won't last.
 It's not a great strategy.

-John Gasaway, college basketball writer: The best recruiting class St. John's has signed in the one-and-done era was the one Steve Lavin brought to Queens in 2011: Sir'Dominic Pointer, Moe Harkless, Jakarr Sampson, D'Angelo Harrison, Norvel Pelle and Amir Garrett.
-Those players were from North Carolina, New York City (Queens), Ohio, Texas, Southern California and Southern California, respectively.
+John Gasaway, college basketball writer: The best recruiting class St. John's has signed in the one-and-done era was the one Lavin brought to Queens in 2011: Sir'Dominic Pointer, Moe Harkless, JaKarr Sampson, D'Angelo Harrison, Norvel Pelle and Amir Garrett.
+Those players were from North Carolina, New York (Queens), Ohio, Texas, Southern California and Southern California, respectively.
 Not all of the freshmen played that season, of course (Pelle never did play college ball), nor did the Red Storm ever really "win big" with this group of players.
 Still, the geographic spread of what was, on paper, an outstanding class suggests that good recruiting in the NYC area is desirable, naturally, but not necessarily mandatory.

 Looking at the list above, what do you view as the biggest missed opportunity of the post-Carnesecca era?

 Borzello: I went with Lavin in the UCLA chapter of this series, as I think he had the charisma and recruiting acumen to win in Westwood (or Queens).
 He could also be the answer here, but I'll go with Mullin.
 Mullin was who "New York" wanted as the head coach of St. John's.
 He had the name, he had the background, he brought buzz to the program.
-And once they got a couple recruiting classes in, he certainly had the talent.
+And once the Red Storm got a couple recruiting classes in, he certainly had the talent.
 But Mullin had never coached before and he also didn't bring in any former head coaches on his staff to help for the final few years.
 He had Barry "Slice" Rohrssen for one year, but the two sides parted ways.
 Instead of replacing Rohrssen with another former head coach, Mullin simply promoted Mitch Richmond -- who also had never been a coach.
 On another note, one could look at hiring Mullin instead of Dan Hurley in 2015 as a missed opportunity in itself.

 Medcalf: Imagine a world where Ron Artest (who'd just led St. John's to its most recent Elite Eight appearance during his sophomore year of 1998-99) hadn't grown up with 14 family members living in a five-bedroom apartment and perhaps had decided to stay at St. John's, which would've been a top-five team in the preseason polls, for another year.
-How would Mike Jarvis have been viewed then?
+How would Jarvis have been viewed then?
 Maybe he'd be viewed as more than the coach who peaked too soon.
 He never reached the second weekend at St. John's after that.
 Actually, no St. John's coach has reached the second weekend of the NCAA tournament since Jarvis' magical run in his first season at the helm.
 Two years later, he was 14-15.
-Later, Abe Keita accused his staff of making illegal payments.
+Later, Keita accused Jarvis' staff of making illegal payments.
 Jarvis couldn't build on what he started and off-the-court controversy didn't help his cause.

 Gasaway: Lavin.
 He signed that stellar 2011 recruiting class first shot out of the box when he landed at St. John's.
 Everything seemed to be in place for things to finally turn around for the Johnnies.
 Then Lavin encountered health difficulties which, thank goodness, proved to be no match for the coach.
 A brush with serious health issues does tend to quite rightly make things like recruiting and X's and O's pale in importance.
 So, yes, when you look at the recent history of St. John's, this was a key moment.
 But to Lavin, personally, this same moment was far more important.